COVID-19 (Coronavirus) FAQs

 - Forensic exams are still offered at Chesapeake Forensic Specialists and the Norfolk Family Justice Center.
 To schedule a forensic exam, please call our hotline at 757.251.0144.

 - The health and safety of the families in our emergency shelter is vital.
 Therefore, we have decided that we will move our families from communal shelter housing into individual hotel rooms.

-- We currently have 8 families residing in hotel rooms, with an average hotel stay averaging $125.
+- We currently have 8 families residing in hotel rooms, with a hotel stay averaging $125.
 Over the course of one week, this will cost our organization $7,000 – an expense which was not included in our budget.

-- Sexual and Domestic Violence Support Groups have been canceled until April 13th.
-At that time, we will make a decision about support groups during the remainder of April.
+- Sexual and Domestic Violence Support Groups have been canceled until further notice.

 - Our counseling staff is now providing telehealth to current clients, and over the next few weeks they will be implementing a plan to add new client intakes to the schedule.

 - If you are an existing client and wish to schedule an appointment with your counselor, please call our main office at 757-625-4248.

 - Governor Ralph Northam ordered all K-12 schools in Virginia to close for the remainder of the academic year.
 In response to this mandate, we have made the decision to close our before and after care programs during this time.

 - While the future of this public health crisis remains uncertain, we look forward to enrolling students in our Out-of-School Time programs for the 2020-2021 academic year.